charmaine211/AfstuderenOU/README.md

   - Ensure the tool handles file paths correctly across all platforms (Windows, macOS, Linux).
   - Implement platform-specific path handling to ensure compatibility, using libraries like `os.path.join()` for cross-platform path construction and avoiding issues with backslashes (`\`) on Windows.

+## 6. Adhere to Atomic Design in frontend
+- [] **Add `Templates` folder to the React app and move all templates to this folder**

+## 7. Testing
+- [] **Write tests for frontend with Jest**
+- [] **Write tests for backend with Pytest**
+- [] **Resolve all failed tests**

-## 6. Release: Publish Version 1.1.0 for Windows on GitHub
+## 8. Release: Publish Version 1.1.0 for Windows on GitHub
 - [ ] **Prepare for release**:
   - Ensure all issues (including those related to Windows path handling) are resolved.
-  - Test the app thoroughly on Windows to confirm it works as expected.
+  - Test the app thoroughly on Windows, Apple, and Linux to confirm that it works as expected.

 - [ ] **Create a release on GitHub**:
-  - Create a new GitHub release tagged as version `1.1.0` for Windows.
+  - Create a new GitHub release tagged as version `1.1.0` for Windows, Apple and Linux.
   - Include release notes summarizing the changes and fixes (including the improvements to the Label UI, path issues on Windows, etc.).
-  - Upload the release binaries and any necessary files for easy installation on Windows.
+  - Upload the release binaries and any necessary files for easy installation.

+## Application File Structure

+The application is divided into two main parts: the **frontend** and the **backend**.

+### Frontend

+The React frontend can be found in the `client` folder and follows the **Atomic Design** methodology.
+This structure organizes components into the following levels:

+- **Atoms**: Small, reusable components (e.g., buttons, inputs).
+- **Molecules**: Groups of atoms that form slightly more complex UI elements.
+- **Organisms**: Combinations of molecules that make up distinct sections of the UI.
+- **Templates**: Page layouts with predefined structures.
+- **Pages**: Complete views that users interact with.

+### Backend

+The backend resides in the `server` folder and is organized by functionality.
+Each feature or functionality has its own folder with the following files:

+- **`_init_.js`**: Handles initialization and configuration.
+- **`models.js`**: Defines database models for the feature.
+- **`routes.js`**: Contains the API routes related to the feature.
+- **`utils.js`**: Utility functions specific to the feature.

+Additionally, shared code that is reused across multiple functionalities is placed in the `common` folder.

+This modular structure ensures clarity, reusability, and maintainability across the application.

 ## Run application

 To run both the backend and frontend of your application simultaneously, open two separate terminal windows or tabs.
-In one terminal, start the backend server, and in the other, launch the frontend interface.
+Start the backend server in one terminal, and launch the frontend interface in the other.
 This ensures that both components can operate concurrently.

 ### Run Python backend